-Led by Dr Austin Harrington, the programme explores how social and political theory frameworks can be applied within contemporary social research.
+Led by Dr Austin Harrington, this wide-ranging programme explores key concepts, methods, debates and applications in social and political theory.
 It encourages students to consider the positioning and relevance of classical and contemporary theory, including feminist, postcolonial and psychoanalytical perspectives, to an understanding of contemporary economic, social, political and cultural phenomena.

 As well as opportunities for a career in social research with government, think tanks, NGOs and civil society groups, the programme also offers a rigorous foundation for PhD studies in sociology and social research.

-Contemporary Social Thought; Power & Critique; Global Transformations; Sociology of Media & Culture; Social Policy Analysis; Sociology of Money & Finance (forthcoming 2017); MA Dissertation (eligible for Janina Bauman Prize)
+Contemporary Social Thought; Power & Critique; Global Transformations; Sociology of Media & Culture; Social Policy Analysis; Sociology of Money & Finance (2019/20); MA Dissertation (eligible for Janina Bauman Prize)